 If you’re struggling with the design of your blog, here are some examples to spark inspiration.

-Your concept should be front and center — subtlety is not your friend for this one.
+Your concept should be front and center — subtlety is not your friend on this one.

-The lack of ambiguity allows your reader to know exactly what your blog is about and really helps draw in your niche audience.
+The lack of ambiguity lets your reader know what your blog is about and helps draw in your niche audience.

-Lastly, you must connect with your audience through your content.
+Lastly, you have to connect with your audience through your content.

 Things like format and functionality are essential aspects of accessibility.